Chicago Slip & Fall Lawyers

 - You did not create the hazard yourself

-There are some difficulties that arise based on nuances in the law.
+Some difficulties arise based on nuances in the law.
 If the property owner can prove that the defect was open and obvious, for example, it will prevent you from recovering damages.
-This is why it’s so important to have documentation of the hazard and your injuries as well as eyewitness accounts.
+This is why it’s so important to have documentation of the hazard and your injuries, as well as eyewitness accounts.